francesco-fortunato/francesco-fortunato/README.md

 🌐 You can find me on [LinkedIn](https://www.linkedin.com/in/francesco-fortunato-a68094181/).

-📧 Feel free to reach out to me via email at [francesco.fortunato1999@gmail.com](mailto:francesco.fortunato1999@gmail.com).
+📧 Feel free to email me at [francesco.fortunato1999@gmail.com](mailto:francesco.fortunato1999@gmail.com).